 The Superintendent shall establish guidelines and procedures to deal with these types of behaviors of students.
-In-service training will be organized by the Director of Special Services at least two hours of suicide prevention and awareness instruction as part of 100 hour professional development five-year cycle to individual teaching members by licensed health care professionals with training and experience in mental health.
-The school psychologist, school counselor, school social worker, and/or school nurse will assist staff to identify and deal with these conditions in the school environment and in the suicide intervention procedures.
+In-service training will be organized by the Director of Special Services of at least two hours of suicide prevention and awareness instruction as part of the 100 hour professional development five-year cycle to Individual teaching members by licensed health care professionals with training and experience in mental health.
+The school psychologist, school counselor, student assistance counselor, school social worker, and/or school nurse will assist staff to identify and deal with these conditions in the school environment and in the suicide intervention procedures.
 (Please refer to Appendix X for a glossary of terms)